OI-wiki/i18n/docs/string/minimal-string.md

 i = min(i, j);
 ```

-The performance is good using random data, but special cases may get it stuck.
+The performance is good using random data, but it may get stuck with special cases.

 For example: for $\texttt{aaa}\cdots\texttt{aab}$ , it is not difficult to find that the time complexity of this algorithm degenerates to $O(n^2)$ .

 We find that when there are multiple consecutive repeated substrings in the string, the efficiency of this algorithm is reduced.
 So we have to consider optimizing this process.

-## Minimal representation
+## Minimal representation algorithm

 ### The principle of the algorithm